 Figure 3.9: Summary Page

-Figure 3.10 show cumulative results of users including amount of words, average heart rate, and amount of filler words, the amount of time that users hands are ideling.
+Figure 3.10 show cumulative results of users including amount of words, average heart rate, and amount of filler words, the amount of time that users hands are idling.

 Figure 3.10:: Result Page

 Figure 3.11 shows the result of the previous speech including the amount of words that the user has spoken length of speech, amount of filler words, and average heart rate.
 There are graphs that show both heart rate and filler words for the user to understand and improve in the next speech.